auremoser/web-coding/syllabus.md

 ##11/18/15
 ####THE FUTURE OF MEDIA + FINAL PROJECTS

-> "I realize the instant communication platforms we enjoy now do have some negatives that are troubling." ~ James Spann
+> "I realize the instant communication platforms we enjoy now do have some negatives that are troubling." ~ J. Spann

 Meet with your project partners to discuss how you plan to wrap-up your projects over the next week.